 Porting an existing Android application to the iOS platform is a great way to expand target audience, which in turn will increase profits.
-In this article, we strive to explain what does the process of porting Android apps to iOS imply and describe the main steps in converting an Android application to iOS.
+In this article, we strive to explain what does the process of porting Android to iOS imply and explain how to convert an Android app to iOS.

-What does it mean exactly “porting Android apps to iOS”?
+What does it mean exactly “porting from Android to iOS”?

 The main stages of porting Android apps to iOS